ChameleonCloud/docs/source/technical/gui.rst

 Introduction
 __________________________

 The Graphical User Interface (GUI) provides a point-and-click experience for working with Chameleon resources.
 From the GUI, you may perform tasks such as manage and launch instances, and configure custom networking.
 Additionally, you may download an *OpenStack RC* file from the GUI if you wish to work with the :ref:`Command Line Interface <cli>`, instead.
-The Chameleon GUI is built on top of the `OpenStack Horizon <https://docs.openstack.org/horizon/latest/>`_.
-There are two Chameleon resource sites, each with its own URL.
+The Chameleon GUI is built on top of `OpenStack Horizon <https://docs.openstack.org/horizon/latest/>`_.
+There are two Chameleon resource sites, each with its own URL (though it is possible to easily switch from one to other, see :ref:`gui-project-menu`).

-- The Texas Advanced Computing Center resources are available at:
+- The Texas Advanced Computing Center resources (CHI@TACC) are available at:

     https://chi.tacc.chameleoncloud.org

-- The University of Chicago resources are available at:
+- The University of Chicago resources (CHI@UC) are available at:

     https://chi.uc.chameleoncloud.org

 Chameleon also hosts an *OpenStack KVM* implementation where you may work with virtual machines.
 This site **does not** have access to bare metal resources.
 It is available at: